dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 3. Using the autocomplete feature check how many commands start with an s in your system.
 4. What type if file is _/etc/resolv.conf_?
 5. What type of file is _/usr/bin_?
-6. Check the exercices from the previous section and create some aliases for some of the ls commands you created.
+6. Check the exercises from the previous section and create some aliases for some of the ls commands you created.
 7. Create an alias to list the current folder by just using . and one that goes back up one directory by typing ..
 8. Check what happens when you manually unalias the aliases you have created.
 9. How can you check that you have removed an alias?